Rendering of the art site, view looking towards the northeast corner

-Approved by Multnomah County voters in 2020, the Library Capital Bond Project will include expansions and renovations to seven branch libraries; building an East County flagship library; adding gigabit speed internet to all libraries; and creating a materials handling and distribution center, also known as the Library Operations Center.
-The renovation and expansion of Midland Library is part of the Chapter One Projects phase of the bond project.
-The exterior canopy artwork at the library is one of three public art elements intended for the new site.
+Approved by Multnomah County voters in 2020, the Library Capital Bond Projects will include expansions and renovations to seven branch libraries; building a destination library in East County; adding gigabit speed internet to all libraries; and creating a materials handling and distribution center, also known as the Operations Center.
+The renovation and expansion of Holgate Library is part of the first phase of the bond project.
+The Exterior Site Enclosure Artwork at the library is one of two public art elements intended for the new site.

-Further information about the project can be downloaded here.
+The full request for qualifications can be downloaded here.
+Further information about the project can be accessed here.

-- Wednesday August 17, 2022 at 12.30pm on Instagram Live with Mario and Sophie from RACC.
+Monday October 17, 2022 at 1.00pm on Instagram Live with Mario and Sophie from RACC.
 Follow @regionalarts on Instagram to stay informed of this and other upcoming opportunities.
+Watch the previously recorded IG Live Info Session here.

-- Wednesday August 24, 2022 at 5pm on Zoom with Mario and Sophie from RACC and Sophia from Colloqate Design, the design team leading the Midland Library renovation project.
-RSVP here.
+Monday October 24, 2022 at 5pm on Zoom with Sophie from RACC and Emily from Bora Architecture and Interiors, the design team leading the Holgate Library construction project.
+Watch the previously recorded Zoom Info Session here.

 We strongly encourage you to attend an info session, especially if you are a first-time applicant.
 The project team will share information about this opportunity and go over the steps of how to submit application materials.